MALLIKARJUNABATHALA999/Financial-Document-Q-A-Assistant-/README.md

 2. Process Documents
 Click "🚀 Process Document" to extract and index content

-View extraction summary with document statistics
+View extraction summary showing document statistics

-Processing time varies by document size and complexity
+Processing time varies by document size

 3. Ask Questions
-Start asking questions about your financial data:

 Example Questions:

 "What is the total revenue for 2022?"